ApolloAuto/apollo-kernel/linux/Install_nvidia_driver_on_ubuntu_18.04.md

 If you want to install Apollo-Kernel on Ubuntu 18.04, please follow the steps below to install Apollo-Kernel and NVIDIA driver.

 ## Install Apollo Kernel
-Follow the steps in [Apollo Software Installation Guide](https://github.com/ApolloAuto/apollo/tree/master/docs/quickstart/apollo_software_installation_guide.md#Install-apollo-kernel)to install Apollo Kernel.
+Follow the steps in [Apollo Software Installation Guide](https://github.com/ApolloAuto/apollo/tree/master/docs/quickstart/apollo_software_installation_guide.md#Install-apollo-kernel) to install Apollo Kernel.

 ## Install gcc 4.8 and set default gcc